Sreelekshmi1998/Hate-Speech-Detection-Reddit/README.md

 - **1D-CNN**: Captures local word/character patterns that linear models may miss, useful for nuanced toxicity signals.
 - **PCA experiments**: Tested whether dimensionality reduction helps classical models on high-dimensional feature CSVs.

 ---

-## ⚖️ Ethics & Safety

-This project involves toxic/abusive language:
-- Mask or anonymize examples in screenshots.
-- Do not republish raw user data without permission.
-- Models can inherit dataset biases; do not deploy without careful evaluation.

----

 ## 📝 Disclaimer & License

 This repository is shared **as portfolio evidence** of my work and is **not intended for reuse in production**.

-If you want to **prevent reuse**, you can:
-- Provide **no license** (default “All Rights Reserved”), or
-- Use a restrictive license such as **CC BY-NC-ND 4.0** (non-commercial, no derivatives).

-(If you want others to reuse, consider MIT/Apache-2.0 instead.)

 ---